lindsaywoods/stickPoke/README.md

 # A simple Sass/Gulp Boilerplate

-## Quickly get started on any Sass project w/ a live reloader to speed up your workflow
+## Quickly get started on any Sass project with this gulp boilerplate plus live reloading for your browser

 ### Instructions